Deal-hungry investment bankers walk Tesla tightrope | Malay Mail

 Morgan Stanley declined to comment.

-Other investment banks vying for the Tesla special committee financial advisory role include Centreview Partners, Lazard Ltd , Moelis & Co, and Perella Weinberg Partners LP, according to the sources.
+Other investment banks vying for the Tesla special committee financial advisory role include Centerview Partners, Lazard Ltd, Moelis & Co, and Perella Weinberg Partners LP, according to the sources.
 The banks did not respond to requests for comment. — Reuters